 Riley Stratton from Minnesota won her lawsuit against her school claiming that they violated her constitutional rights of free speech and privacy.

-She was forced to reveal her Facebook password to her school.
+She had been forced to reveal her Facebook password to her school.

 When she was 12 she typed some things on Facebook expressing her dislike/hatred for a hall monitor named Kathy.
 A few days later the school received a complaint that she was talking about sex with a boy.
-Consequently, she was asked by the school for her password, which she surrendered because she feared a detention.
-Apparently the school officials searched her Facebook account.
+Consequently, she was asked by the school for her password, which she surrendered because she feared detention.
+Apparently, the school officials searched her Facebook account.
 Importantly, she did not use a school computer.
-I think it is also important that her parents weren’t consulted.
+Her parents weren’t consulted.

 She sued the school and won a $70,000 settlement.

 It boils down to the question: Does the school have any right to discipline a student for something they do outside of school?

 On the one hand, students ought to enjoy the freedom of speech and privacy that we enjoy as adults.